veilco/augur-lite/README.md

 AugurLite is a protocol for creating and resolving prediction market contracts on Ethereum.
 Each prediction market is a smart contract with a chosen denomination token, such as [Dai](https://makerdao.com/dai/).
 Denomination tokens can be escrowed in a market in exchange for a set of outcome tokens, each of which is an [ERC-20 token](https://en.wikipedia.org/wiki/ERC-20).
 The outcome tokens can be traded or exchanged on platforms like [Veil](https://veil.co), and ultimately redeemed for a portion of the escrowed denomination tokens once the chosen oracle resolves the market.

-## AugurLite Contracts
+## Overview

-The best way of explaining the AugurLite concepts may be discussing each smart contract that is part of the protocol.
-Here is a breakdown.
+To explain AugurLite concepts, we will discuss each smart contract that makes up the protocol.
+Here is the breakdown.

 #### AugurLite [`Go to code`](/source/contracts/AugurLite.sol)